mozilla/addon-sdk/Devtools SDK Director.md

 ## Overview

-DevTools Addons should be able to support remote targets (e.g. Firefox OS Devices/Simulators, Firefox for Android) and local targets without changes in their own addon code, the Director helps addons developers to inject their instrumentation code to the target tab, local or remote.
+DevTools Add-ons should be able to support remote targets (e.g. Firefox OS Devices/Simulators, Firefox for Android) and local targets without changes in their own add-on code, the Director helps add-ons developers to inject their instrumentation code to the target tab, local or remote.

-Using the Director API an addon developer can install/uninstall instrumentation code modules.
+Using the Director API an add-on developer can install/uninstall instrumentation code modules.

-The instrumentation code modules live in a **Content Script** running on the remote target side:
+The instrumentation javascript code modules lives in a **Debug Script** running on the remote target side:

+- will be automatically attached/detached on tab navigation
+- has a one way access the target tab window
+- communicate with a devtool add-on via MessagePort instance
 - can be activated (instrumenter.setup) and deactivated (instrumenter.finalize)
-- will be automatically attached/detached on tab navigation
-- has direct access to target tab window and document objects
-- evaluate javascript in the target tab javascript context (using the `evalInWindow` function)
-- send and receive custom events with the devtool addon using a MessagePort

 ### Examples